Authentication With Magic Links

 To test out how your users would experience this:

-As soon as the link is clicked, the user has begun an Authorization Code grant.
+As soon as the magic link is clicked or the one-time code from the SMS is entered, the user has begun an Authorization Code grant.
 You can consume the authorization code using a library or your own code.
 Whatever you would normally do if someone signed in with a password, you can now do here.
 This means that you’ll be provided with the same refresh tokens, user data, or JWTs that would be delivered if the user had signed in with a password.

 Limitations

-• This approach will only send the passwordless code via email
+• This approach will only send the magic code via email or SMS

 There are a couple of reasons you might choose this method of integration.